 Music from 6.15pm to 7.30pm; garden closes at 8.00pm

 Retiring collection towards the cost of concerts – please look out for stewards bearing buckets as you leave!

 Please note: Due to limited capacity and to avoid disappointment all paying visitors should buy garden tickets in advance via the Botanic Garden website, on sale from June 2019.
 Tickets may also be available on the gate, but this cannot be guaranteed.
-Garden Admission ticket prices.
+Book tickets now.
 Friends of the Botanic Garden and CU students are admitted free.